resource-watch/slate/source/includes/api/_metadata.md

 ## Deleting a metadata

-"application" and "language" attributes are required and it is mandatory to include them in the Queryparams
+The "application" and "language" attributes are required and it is mandatory to include them in the query params.

 ```shell
 curl -X DELETE https://api.resourcewatch.org/v1/dataset/<dataset-id>/metadata?application=<app-id>&language=<language>